 In other words, it’s about being able to deal with your emotions by acknowledging what’s happening to yourself.
 The solution is not to pretend it is not happening, but to step aside and look at yourself and your own reactions.
 This will allow you to take the feedback in instead of just dismissing it.

 Sometimes the feedback is more about the person giving you feedback than it is about you.
 For example, if you get the feedback that you too often say your honest opinion and perhaps should wrap up your statements more, then it may be that it is in fact more about the sender than about you.

-But that’s why there’s still good reason to listen, because it’s still about how the other person experiences you as a leader.
-This way, the next time you have a message for your employee, you can think about how to get it said.
-Then you can stay in the dialogue and ask about how the employee experiences your message.
+But still there is a good reason to listen, because it’s still about how the other person experiences you as a leader.
+This way, next time you have a message for your employee, you can think about how to say it.
+It makes you able to continue the dialogue asking how the employee experiences your message.

 Feedback deals with both what one appreciates in the other and what one would like to see more or less of.
 When the feedback is about what is appreciated, it can also be a challenge to take the message in.
-The blockages may be that you feel that you are being talked down to.
-Your answer will be, for example: “I know that”.
-Or if you become embarrassed, your response may be: “That was nothing special”.
-Maybe you find it easier to identify with your shortcomings than your strengths?
+The blockages may be that you feel that you are being talked down to or you become embarrassed.
+Maybe you find it easier to identify yourself with your shortcomings than your strengths?